 Get a Reykjavík city card

 With prices quite high in Iceland, it’s always worth bagging a bargain and the Reykjavík City Card is just the ticket.
-Not only does it offer free admission to the city’s municipal thermal pools and pretty much most of the main museums and galleries – it also gives you free travel on the capital’s buses.
+Not only does it offer free admission to the city’s municipal thermal pools and pretty much most of the main museums and galleries – but it also gives you free travel on the capital’s buses.
 And, while children enter free in most places – the Children’s City Card can take care of everything else.

 Available at the Tourist Office; Adults: Prices start at Ikr2900 for 24 hours; Children at Ikr1000